gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classQuadrature.md

-_A class providing an operator for integrating functions defined on a discrete index range._ [More...](#detailed-description)
+_A class providing an operator for integrating functions defined on known grid points._ [More...](#detailed-description)

 * `#include <quadrature.hpp>`